-Some important topics to discuss before your teen goes online include:
+Some important topics to discuss before your teen goes online include the following:

 - Privacy: Teach your young adult about the importance of maintaining privacy online.
 Make sure they know to never share personal information, such as physical addresses and phone numbers, with strangers online.
 Ensure they know to never share any of the passwords to their accounts, even with their close friends.

-- Strangers: Let them know that the same rules apply to strangers online as they do in-person.
+- Strangers: Let them know that the same rules apply to strangers online as they do in person.
 Make sure they know they should be careful about, or avoid altogether, talking to strangers online.
-Tell them that you don’t always know what someone’s intentions are, and some people may try to befriend you in order to hurt you.
+Tell them that you do not always know what someone’s intentions are, and some people may try to befriend you to hurt you.